neuml/cord19q/tasks/transmission.md

 - Human coronaviruses can remain infectious on inanimate surfaces at room temperature for up to 9 days.<br/>
 - Publications were included and results were extracted given they provided original data on coronaviruses on persistence (surfaces, materials) and inactivation by biocidal agents used for disinfection (suspension tests, carrier tests, fumigation studies).<br/>
 - A concentration of 70% ethanol is also recommended by the WHO for disinfecting small surfaces .<br/>
-- Human coronaviruses can remain infectious on inanimate surfaces for up to 9 days.<br/>

 [Potential role of inanimate surfaces for the spread of coronaviruses and their inactivation with disinfectant agents](https://doi.org/10.1016/j.infpip.2020.100044)<br/>
 by Kampf, Günter<br/>